Cornplanter State Forest Wild and Natural Areas

 Intermixed among the conifer giants are a variety of hardwood trees common to northwestern Pennsylvania, including:

 Black and yellow birches

-Adding to the diversity is a wide spectrum of wildflowers, including trilliums, violets, and trout lilies to name a few.
+Adding to the diversity is a wide spectrum of wildflowers including trilliums, violets, and trout lilies.

-To supplement the natural history of the area, a stone house dating back to 1841 stands in a clearing near the southern boundary of the property, as if to help the visitor take a walk back in history.
+Of historical interest, a stone house dating to 1841 stands in a clearing near the southern boundary of the property.